Never Miss a Beat - Get Updates Direct to Your Inbox

 This makes it clear that Amazon is politely acknowledging that owners can sell their Amazon business by transferring control of the Seller Account.
 Let’s go on to dispel another myth.

-Dispelling Another Myth – Unlinking Accounts
+Dispelling Another Myth – Unlinking Accounts in Your Amazon Business

 The letter below shows how to “unlink” accounts when you sell your Amazon business.
 This letter is in reference to a sale in which the seller had two Amazon Business accounts.
 The accounts sold two completely different types of products, but with all deposits going to the same bank account.
 We were enlisted to assist in selling both Amazon businesses.